RESEARCH ON THE MENTAL HEALTH

 QUANTITATIVE RESULTS

-2020 average $13k from music income (not including unemployment)
+In 2020, NYC musicians reported earning an average of $13k from music income (not including unemployment).

 MENTAL HEALTH RATES

-24.55% (1 out of 4) of musicians reported having had a clinically diagnosed anxiety disorder at one point in time compared to 18.1% of US citizens (ADAA, retrieved 2021), making them 33% more likely to have a clinical diagnosis than non-musicians
+25% (1 out of 4) of musicians reported having experienced a clinically diagnosed anxiety disorder, compared to 18% of US. citizens (ADAA, retrieved 2021).
+Therefore, musicians are 33% more likely to have a clinically diagnosed mental health issue than non-musicians.

-4 out of 5 New York musicians reported mental health issues (depression, anxiety) compared to 1 in 5 (20%) adult New Yorkers
+Four out of five New York musicians reported mental health issues (depression, anxiety, panic attacks) compared to 1 in 5 (20%) adult New Yorkers.

-A majority 60.91% of musicians reported primary income sources from touring / recording / teaching, 4.55% Broadway / Union contracts, and 28.18% from side day jobs or contracted teaching jobs
+A majority 61% of musicians reported primary income sources from touring / recording / teaching, 5% Broadway / Union contracts, and 28% from side day jobs or contracted teaching jobs.

-41.82% identified primarily working as side musicians, 39.09% working primarily as bandleaders
+42% identified primarily working as side musicians, 39% working primarily as bandleaders.

-Participants reported primarily working in jazz or improvisation (35.45%), free improv or avant-garde (16.36%), the remainder in pop, world, traditional, punk, country, broadway, and other genres
+Participants reported primarily working in jazz or improvisation (35%), free improv or avant-garde (16%), and the remainder in pop, world, traditional, punk, country, broadway, and other genres.

 PRESENTATIONS

-I presented the preliminary results of 57 participants at ICMPC-ESCOM 2021 (International Conference for Music Perception and Cognition and the European Society of Cognition and Music) in July 2021, and the final results of 111 professional musicians’ surveys and six interviews at SEMPRE Conference in October 2021 (Society for Education and Music Psychology Research) regarding the impact of Covid-19.
-I guest presented this data at This Is A Movement Jazz and Gender Symposium in January 2022 moderated by Sarah Elizabeth Charles.
+I presented the preliminary results of 57 participants at ICMPC-ESCOM 2021 (International Conference for Music Perception and Cognition and the European Society of Cognition and Music) in July 2021.
+I presented the final results of 111 professional musicians’ surveys and six interviews at SEMPRE Conference in October 2021 (Society for Education and Music Psychology Research).
+I also presented this data during NYC Winter Jazz Fest at the TIAM (This Is A Movement) Jazz and Gender Symposium in January 2022, moderated by Sarah Elizabeth Charles.

 GRAPHS